But oh how the times have changed over the past couple of decades.

 4. lack of social or emotional reciprocity ( note: in the description, it gives the following as examples: not actively participating in simple social play or games, preferring solitary activities, or involving others in activities only as tools or "mechanical" aids )

-1. delay in, or total lack of, the development of spoken language (not accompanied by an attempt to compensate through alternative modes of communication such as gesture or mime)
+1. delay in, or total lack of, the development of

 2. in individuals with adequate speech, marked impairment in the ability to initiate or sustain a conversation with others